simplyvinay/vue-expenses/README.md

 # Vue Expenses

-A simple expenses tracking application built with VueJs and .NET Core
+A simple expenses tracking application built with VueJs and .NET

 ### Demo